altaroboticsweb/altaroboticsweb.github.io/src/Robotics/Installer guides/How to setup Robotpy and Driver Station on Linux.md

 ___
 ## You should only need to follow this guide if you have already tried the robotpy-installer repository in the github

-Here is the link to the github: (https://github.com/AltaHighRobotics/RobotpyInstallers) Since you are on a linux machine, you will run the linux-robotpy-installer.sh
+Since you are on a linux machine, you will run the linux-robotpy-installer.sh
 ## If those installers did not work, this guide should help you